-Programme button
+Program button

-Your hearing instrument has a programme button allowing you to use up to four different listening programmes, each of them suitable for certain situations.
+Your hearing instrument has a program button allowing you to use up to four different listening programs, each of them suitable for certain situations.

-After pressing the programme button, the instrument will switch programmes.
-If it was in programme 1 it will switch to programme 2, if it was in programme 2 it will switch to programme 3, etc. If programme 2, 3 or 4 are not activated, nothing will happen.
-Your instrument will give an audible signal after pressing the programme button:
+After pressing the program button, the instrument will switch programs.
+If it was in program 1 it will switch to program 2, if it was in program 2 it will switch to program 3 etc. If program 2, 3 or 4 are not activated, nothing will happen.
+Your instrument will give an audible signal after pressing the program button: